(Redirected from Dennis Martínez)

 - Born May 14, 1954 in Granada, Granada, Nicaragua

 Martinez first pitched for his hometown team, the Granada Sharks, as a skinny teenager.
+He won Bronze with the Nicaraguan national team in the 1972 Amateur World Series.
 In the 1973 Amateur World Series, he helped Nicaragua win a silver medal, losing the finale 1-0 to Rich Wortham and Team USA.
 He and teammate Tony Chevez were then signed by the Baltimore Orioles by scouts Julio Blanco-Herrera and Ray Poitevint.
 He made his pro debut in 1974 with the Miami Orioles, going 15-6 with a 2.06 ERA and 162 strikeouts in 179 innings.
 After splitting the next season with three different clubs, he went 14-8 with a 2.50 ERA for the Rochester Red Wings in 1976 and was named International League Pitcher of the Year.
 That September, he earned a call-up to the majors, and he made his big league debut on September 14th, earning a win in relief against the Detroit Tigers.
 With the Orioles for the entire 1977 campaign, he split his first full year in the big leagues between the rotation and the bullpen.

 Martinez joined the Baltimore rotation in 1978 and won at least 14 games in 4 of the next 5 years.
 He had his finest year with the O's during the strike-shortened 1981 season, when he posted a 14-5 record and 3.32 ERA while finishing fifth in American League Cy Young Award voting.
 After going 16-12 in 1982, his fortunes began to decline as he struggled with alcoholism.
 He posted earned run averages of over 5.00 in each of the next three seasons and was finally sent down to the minors early in 1986.
 Finally, in June of that year, he was traded to the Montreal Expos.